-The lower byte of the program counter (PCL) is a readable and writeable register (06H).
+The lower byte of the program counter (PCL) is a readable and writable register (06H).
 Moving data into the PCL performs a short jump.
-The destination will be within 256 locations
+The destination will be within the current program ROM page.

 When a control transfer takes place, an additional dummy cycle is required.